Frank H. Netter MD School of Medicine Our Residents

 In the future, Dr. Babu will focus on outpatient and community psychiatry as she aims to bring a fresh perspective to patient care.
 She is also keeping an open mind to new opportunities as she progresses through residency.

-Emily M. Ramirez, DO
+Dr. Emily M. Ramirez, MD

 University of New England College of Osteopathic Medicine, Biddeford, ME